selwynpolit/d9book/book/ai.md

 There is also code which uses the **now deprecated** `hook_search_api_solr_query_alter()` to alter the query in `web/modules/contrib/ai/modules/ai_search/ai_search.module` and `web/modules/contrib/ai/modules/ai_search/src/Plugin/search_api/processor/DatabaseBoostByAiSearch.php`.
-Sadly this means it won't work for Drupal 10.
+Sadly, this means it won't work for Drupal 10.
 I suspect it will be removed.
 It needs to be converted to use the event subscriber as described in [How to replace the deprecated hook hook_search_api_solr_query_alter with PreQueryEvent on drupal.org - updated Apr 2024](https://www.drupal.org/docs/8/modules/search-api-solr/search-api-solr-howtos/how-to-replace-the-deprecated-hook-hook_search_api_solr_query_alter-with-prequeryevent).
 It is interesting and perhaps useful to look at.

 The `preprocessSearchQuery` method in the `DatabaseBoostByAiSearch` class is responsible for modifying the search query to include AI-boosted results.
 It first checks if there are search terms in the query.
 If search terms exist, it retrieves AI search results using these terms.
 If AI results are found, it adds specific tags to the query, including `database_boost_by_ai_search` and `ai_search_ids` with the **IDs of the AI-boosted** entities.
 This tagging is used later to alter the database query to **prioritize these AI-boosted results**.

 ### Searching

 To actually do the searching, you have to use the AI Vector DB Explorer.
 I found this at `https://ddev103.ddev.site/admin/config/ai/explorers/vector-db-search`.

-I tested by providing the prompt: `are there any green bean related products referenced in the posts? and it responded with some results that showed recipes that included `green bean` in the title.
-The same search where I used the french word for green beans: `are there any haricot verts related products referenced in the posts?` gave me results with green beans in the title and recipes.
+I tested by providing the prompt: `are there any green bean-related products referenced in the posts? and it responded with some results that showed recipes that included `green bean` in the title.
+The same search where I used the French word for green beans: `are there any haricot verts related products referenced in the posts?` gave me results with green beans in the title and recipes.
 The AI doesn't seem to care what language, it apparently has indexed the `idea` of green beans and can find it regardless of the language.
 This is pretty impressive.
-I even tried it using `are there judías verdes referenced in the posts?` which is the spanish version and it worked great!
+I even tried it using `are there judías verdes referenced in the posts?` which is the Spanish version and it worked great!

 ![Searching for green beans](/images/haricot-verts.png)

-A simple site search at https://ddev103.ddev.site/search/node?keys=haricot%20verts for the french term `haricot verts` returned no results.
+A simple site search at https://ddev103.ddev.site/search/node?keys=haricot%20verts for the French term `haricot verts` returned no results.
 This is a good example of how the AI search is superior to the normal search.
-AI search is able to understand the context of the content and provide relevant results whereas the normal search is just looking for the exact term in the content.
+AI search is able to understand the context of the content and provide relevant results, whereas the normal search is just looking for the exact term in the content.

 ![Normal search for green beans](/images/haricot-verts2.png)

-In some of my earlier, exploration, when I put in a prompt, I got an error that `Method embeddings does not exist on provider groq`.
+In some of my earlier exploration, when I put in a prompt, I got an error that `Method embeddings does not exist on provider groq`.
 I think the problem was that I had configured the `groq` provider to handle the embeddings which it doesn't do.
-When I later changed it to use the `OpenAI` provider it worked fine.
+When I later changed it to use the `OpenAI` provider, it worked fine.